What is digital advice?

 Robo advice usually focuses on a single (advice) issue only, such as recommending suitable investment options.
 After answering the questions and providing the required information about your financial and personal circumstances, the algorithm takes all this into account before making recommendations and producing a statement of advice (SOA) where personal advice is given and financial products are recommended.

-Robo advisers can also be used to obtain general advice, though this will not be tailored to your specific needs, as you will not be asked to provide detailed information about your personal and financial situation.
-This advice will not lead to the generation of an SOA and you will need to consider whether it is appropriate for you before actioning the general advice.
+This advice will not take your personal circumstances into account or lead to the generation of an SOA, and you will need to consider whether it is appropriate for you before actioning the general advice.

 Tip